-In line with leading practices, Internal Audit has a quality assurance and improvement programme (QAIP) that covers all aspects of its audit activity and conforms to the International Standards for the Professional Practice of Internal Auditing.
-As part of our QAIP programme, internal quality assessment reviews (QAR) are conducted quarterly and external QAR are carried out at least once every five years by qualified professionals from an external organisation.

-Since 2014, the internal QAR has been contracted to an independent assessor, KPMG.
+In line with leading practices, Group Audit has a quality assurance and improvement programme (QAIP) that covers its audit activity (including Hong Kong Internal Audit) and conforms to the International Standards for the Professional Practice of Internal Auditing.
+As part of the QAIP, internal quality assessment reviews (QAR) are conducted quarterly and external QAR are carried out at least once every five years by qualified professionals from an external organisation.
+From 2019 to 2021, the internal QAR has been contracted to an independent assessor, Protiviti.